 — Elon Musk (@elonmusk) December 17, 2016

-The tunnels for the Boring Company are slated to begin “across from my desk at SpaceX,” which is located near “Crenshaw and the 105 Freeway,” about five minutes from LAX, Musk said earlier this year.
+The tunnels for the Boring Company began “across from [Musk’s] desk at SpaceX,” which is located near “Crenshaw and the 105 Freeway,” about five minutes from LAX, Musk said at the time.
 He’s also addressed concerns about earthquakes, noting that these natural phenomena “tend to have the biggest effect on the surface, like waves on water.
 That’s why LA can have a (lame, but getting better) subway.”

 Fingers crossed, we’ll soon be able to put Musk’s claims to the tests.
 And honestly, anything that can help us east coasters avoid the horrendous traffic that is the northeastern corridor is a win in our book.